noordwind/Collectively.Common/README.md

 **Coolector** may help you not only to quickly submit a new remark about the pollution or broken stuff, but also to browse the already sent remarks and help to clean them up if you feel up to the task of keeping your neighborhood a clean place.

-**Coolector.Common**
+**Collectively.Common**
 ----------------

-The **Coolector.Common** is a shared library being referenced by the other Coolector services.
+The **Collectively.Common** is a shared library being referenced by the other Coolector services.
 It does provide some common interfaces, extensions, models and utilities.
 It's being automatically published to the [MyGet](https://www.myget.org) after the new push to the repository.

 **Solution structure**
 ----------------
-- **Coolector.Common** - core project that can be built via *dotnet build* command.
+- **Collectively.Common** - core project that can be built via *dotnet build* command.
-- **Coolector.Common.Tests** - unit & integration tests executable via *dotnet test* command.
+- **Collectively.Common.Tests** - unit & integration tests executable via *dotnet test* command.